aksh1251/AKQA-Assignment/README.md

 # AKQA-Assignment
-A shopping cart with basic functionalities created using HTML5,CSS3 and React Hooks.
+A shopping cart with basic functionalities created using HTML, CSS and React Hooks.

-Code Editor Used - Codesandbox